hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/blueprint.md

 Our _accounts_ directory contains a single tenant (acmeinc) alongside at least one account (acmedev01). hamlet understands their association from this structure.

-Alongside all of _that_ we have at least one Product.
-But we could have many Products in this directory alongside eachother.
+Alongside that we have at least one Product.
+But we could have many Products in this directory next to each other.
 How can we - or hamlet! - work out our District from all of this?

 ## Set the Segment